Chronic abdominal pain

-- No "alarm symptoms," like blood in the stool, unexplained weight loss, fever or growth problems.
+- No “alarm symptoms,” such as blood in the stool, unexplained weight loss, fever, growth problems, mouth sores or rash

-If your child suffers from chronic abdominal pain that is not improving, see a specialist.
-Our specialists at the Center for Pediatric Neurogastroenterology, Motility and Autonomic Disorders are nationally recognized experts in the diagnosis and treatment of chronic abdominal pain.
+If your child suffers from chronic abdominal pain that does not improve, see a specialist.
+Our specialists in the pediatric neurogastroenterology, motility and autonomic disorders program are nationally recognized experts in the diagnosis and treatment of chronic abdominal pain.